Last Updated on August 22, 2021 by Nazmin Sarker

 Lentil Soup Recipe

-In Italy, this soup is called Minestrade Lentiche.
-A minestra is a soup cooked with pasta; in this case, farfalle, a small bow-shaped variety, is used.
+In Italy, this soup is called Mines trade Lentiche.
+A mines trade is a soup cooked with pasta; in this case, farfalle, a small bow-shaped variety, is used.
 Served with lentils, this hearty brown lentil soup is a meal in itself.

 This soup is okay to eat a Daniel Fast diet.
 Each of the soups has only whole grains, no sugar, no animal products, and zip artificial making them vegan, vegetarian, and gluten-free.

 - 4 rashers streaky bacon, cut into small squares

 - 2 sticks celery, chopped

 - 50 g/ 1 ¾ oz/ ¼ cup farfalle or spaghetti broken into small pieces

 - 1 X 420 g/ 14 ½ oz can brown lentils, drained

 - 1.2 litres/ 2 pints/ 5 cups hot ham or vegetable stock